-Democrat Representatives Urge Federal Worker Protections Amid DOGE Cuts
+Democratic Representatives Urge Federal Worker Protections Amid DOGE Cuts

 “I think we have to go systematically and make sure those protections are ironclad in the law,” Walkinshaw said.
 At the same time, Walkinshaw added, the government must have some freedom to reward high performers and remove low performers.

-Ensuring that a presidential administration can’t refuse to spend money that Congress has appropriated will maintain Congress’ constitutional authority and also provide economic stability.
+Ensuring that a presidential administration can’t refuse to spend money that Congress has appropriated will maintain Congress’s constitutional authority and also provide economic stability.

 “Because if an administration, Democrat, Republican, can – on a whim – ignore funding that Congress appropriates; all of your businesses and all of your jobs as federal employees are at risk every single day,” Walkinshaw explained.

-Looking forward, he said “there’s really important conversation and work substantively that needs to start happening about that right now.
+Looking forward, he said, “there’s really important conversation and work substantively that needs to start happening about that right now.
 So, when we have the opportunity to do all that, we’re prepared.”